Configure an AS4 Connection

 - Signature Algorithm - The algorithm to use when applying a digital signature to the certificate, verifying its authenticity

 The remaining fields can optionally be configured to provide further context and metadata to the certificate.

 Once created, the new certificate files are placed in the ‘data’ directory for the application.
 When certificate files reside in the ‘data’ directory, then are included in the dropdown menu for any Certificate-type settings in the application.

 The Application URLs section of the AS4 Profile tab defines the publicly-accessible endpoints where trading partners can send AS4 messages to Arc.
-The Public Domain field should be set to the domain of the machine/network where Arc is hosted.
+The Base URL field in Settings → Advanced should be set to the base url leading to the machine/network where Arc is hosted (e.g. https://mydomain.com/ArcESB).
 The Receiving URL endpoint is generated based on this domain value and the port on which the application’s web server is listening.

 AS4 Connector Configuration